-- To discuss various topics of Inferential Statistics such as interval estimation, Testing of Hypothesis, large sample tests (Z-test), small sample tests (t-test, F-test, chi-square test). - To discuss various nonparametric tests which play an important role in many fields like pharmaceutical, agricultural, medical etc.
+- To deal with standard sampling distributions like Chi Square, t and F and their characteristics and applications. - To provide understanding about different techniques of point estimation for estimating the parameter values of population and interval estimation for population parameters. - To discuss various topics of Inferential Statistics such as interval estimation, Testing of Hypothesis, large sample tests (Z-test), small sample tests (t-test, F-test, chi-square test) and nonparametric tests which play an important role in many fields like pharmaceutical, agricultural, medical etc.